-An evaporator coil operates as an important part of an air conditioning or heat pump system and helps supply cool air to the home.
-Working with refrigerant and a blower motor or fan, the evaporator coil helps remove heat energy from the air, which makes the room feel cooler.
+An evaporator coil works with an air conditioning or heat pump system to supply warm air or cool air to a space.
+They work with condenser coils, liquid refrigerant, and a blower motor or fan to either add or remove heat energy in the air.

-Certain evaporator coils come built inside the air handler or packaged unit, while others come encased in their own cabinet.
-A cased coil enclosed in its own cabinet can mount near the air handler.
+The evaporator coil may come built inside the air handler or packaged unit, or they may come inside their own cabinet.
+An evaporator coil built into its own cabinet can mount near the air handler.
 They typically mount above or below the air handler depending on the direction of the airflow.

-To maintain an evaporator coil, change HVAC filters regularly to keep up airflow and to keep the coil surfaces free of dirt.
+To help avoid a dirty evaporator coil, change the air filter regularly to keep up airflow and to keep the coil surfaces free of dirt.
 Maintaining airflow and refrigerant levels can help avoid a frozen evaporator coil.
 Contact an HVAC professional for HVAC maintenance such as maintaining the refrigerant level or cleaning the coils.